shivamskr151/monitoring_system/README.md

 ### 🆕 Optimized Deployment Workflow

-With the new Grafana provisioning setup:
+With the Grafana provisioning setup:

 1. **Clone/Download** the project
 2. **Start services**: `./start-monitoring.sh` or `docker-compose up -d`